-The City of Merced has a yearly project to replace sidewalks that are cracked, raised or non-compliant for ADA and safety.
-The Public Works Department, along with the Engineering Department, evaluated and prioritized the locations.
-Since the last report update, Public Works replaced 1773 linear feet of sidewalks that were out of compliance and repaired by grinding 6,557 trip hazards in various locations throughout the City.
+The Public Works Department, along with the Engineering Department, evaluated existing sidewalk condition and prioritized locations for repair.
+Since the last report update, Public Works replaced 2008 linear feet of sidewalks that were out of compliance and repaired by grinding 3528 trip hazards in various locations throughout the City.
 The repairs are an ongoing project.